 As of 31 December 2019, after the above-mentioned claim, the Company remained exposed to claims on the part of 3 Palestinian employees for a total of about NIS 8 thousand.
 The exposure amounts are declining in the light of the statute of limitation period.
 However, according to past experience, a compromise has been submitted at a cost of about 75% of the maximum amount of exposure.

 8. The National Insurance Institute filed a subrogation claim against the Company for a work accident which happened to a female worker who was employed by a manpower company in the kitchen of the Company plant in Carmiel.
 As a result of the accident, the National Insurance Institute fixed a permanent disability for the manpower worker at the rate of 53%.
 The damage was estimated at a sum of NIS 440 thousand.
-A statement of defense was submitted on behalf of the Company as well as a third party notice against the catering company which employed the worker via the manpower company.
+A statement of defense was submitted on behalf of the Company as well as a third-party notice against the catering company which employed the worker via the manpower company.

 As of 31 December 2019, the Company included a provision according to the opinion of its legal consultants, for a grand total of about NIS 500 thousand.